-For some people, good financial management will be something that comes easily to them, for others the opposite will be true.
-Unfortunately, sometimes we don't pay attention to the financial situation and relatively small financial problems can quickly escalate and become a serious financial burden.
-As we go through the different stages of life there will be different considerations and priorities to take account of.
+For some people, sound financial management will come easily to them.
+For others, the opposite will be true.
+Unfortunately, sometimes we don't pay attention to the financial situation, and relatively small financial problems can quickly escalate and become a severe financial burden.
+As we go through the different stages of life, there will be other considerations and priorities to take into account.
 These are examples that may be relevant at different life stages:

 - 18 – 25 years concerns

 Possibly single, saving for a house deposit, learning to live on a budget, paying back debt from education, balancing an active social life and less consideration for the future and pension provision.

 Possibly mortgage payments, getting married, starting a family.
 Starting to think about savings, pension provision, managing debt and tackling significant life events such as divorce.

 Possibly starting to prepare for later life and maximising pension.
 Paying for children’s university education, unexpected life events, e.g. early onset of ill health, redundancy.

 Financial management can sound formal, and people may imagine that only people who can afford to have a significant investment portfolio need to consider financial management.